georgringer/news/Documentation/UsersManual/HowToStart/Index.rst

       a category tree.

    #.
 Click on :guilabel:`News` to create a new news record.
 Fill as many fields you
-      want to field, a required one is only the header.
+      want, a required one is only the header.

 #. **Administration module:** Use the custom administration module which can be found
    in the module menu at :guilabel:`Web > News Administration`